 In fact the Essex-born actor’s CV has been so exhaustive in recent years that you’ve probably already seen him in a TV show or movie.

-Ahead of the 42-year-old’s appearance in ITV’s Des, we've rounded up Daniel Mays' top TV and film roles below - including Line of Duty, White Lines, 1917 and Ashes to Ashes.
+As Magpie Murders is released on BritBox, we round up Daniel Mays' top TV and film roles below - including Line of Duty, White Lines, 1917 and Ashes to Ashes.

 Des - DCI Peter Jay